Click plan to view in Google Maps

-situated dead center of Radnor Township, Delaware County,
+a historic neighborhood founded in 1885, situated dead center of Radnor Township, Delaware County,

-approximately a quarter of a mile west of the historical
+approximately ¼-mile west of the historic

-some time after 1948 but its legendary community and
+some time after 1948, but its legendary community and

 distinctive wood frame houses are still very much in

-evidence as a standalone piece of American history. |
+evidence as a standalone piece of American history.

-was settled predominantly by members of the Society of Friends (Quakers) from Radnorshire,
+Around 1663 40,000 acres of Pennsylvania were settled predominantly by members of the Society of Friends (Quakers) from Radnorshire,

-Banjotown is a 12-acre section of the initial land grant made to Richard Davies
+Banjo Town, established 200 years later, is a 12-acre section of the initial land grant made to Richard Davies

 (aka Daves) when in 1681 he bought 5,000 acres from William Penn, who had been granted the land by Charles II of England.
 Radnor Township was founded a year